AWegnerGitHub/awegnergithub.github.io-content/2020_04_24_nursery_unbox.md

  - 1 pod of Red Oak lettuce
  - 1 pod of butter lettuce
- - 1 pod of dragoon romain lettuce
+ - 1 pod of dragoon romaine lettuce
  - 1 pod of astro arugula

 I'll have lettuce forever.
 Excellent.
 These also grow relatively quickly, so I'll